 Leys Estate aerial view

-Managing 7,800 acres of mixed use land & woodland.
+Managing 7,500 acres of mixed use land & woodland.

 Supporting over 130 local businesses.

 When Banchory and the wider area grows, it benefits us all.
 We are proud to support commercial enterprises in the Hill of Banchory Business Park.
-There are currently 130 commercial leases across the business park and estate.
+There are currently 120 commercial leases across the business park and estate.
 These range from garage stances to beehives to light industrial, office, retail and food business leases.
-The estate also provides sustainable biomass energy to over 200 households and businesses.
+The estate also provides sustainable biomass energy to more than 200 households and businesses.
 This all comes together to provide opportunities and resources for the local community to help build better lives for everyone.

 With community at it's heart.